PrestaShop/prestashop.github.io/news/_posts/2022-06-06-prestashop-feature-freeze-v8.md

 In this section, we wanted to highlight the most important features of this version 8.0 feature freeze, visible below:
 1. Update to [Symfony 4.4](https://symfony.com/releases/4.4) (LTS version, support until November 23)
 2. Compatibility with [PHP 8.1](https://www.php.net/)
-3. Many different items regarding the [open source project separation](https://www.youtube.com/watch?t=128&v=jwOy3gx-MNs&feature=youtu.be), removing all dependencies to the company to make the project as neutral as possible
+3. Many different items regarding the open source project separation ([video with more details visible here](https://www.youtube.com/watch?t=128&v=jwOy3gx-MNs&feature=youtu.be)), removing all dependencies to the company to make the project as neutral as possible
 4. An experimental feature, the redesign of the product page:
 - Bulk edition enhanced for the product combinations
 - Reorganization of all the input information